-- An idea derived from the work, published or unpublished, of another person.”
+- Concepts or material derived from the work, published or unpublished, of another person."

 Plagiarism at Carnegie Mellon